emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 Second, for better or worse, many people consider React to be an "industry standard" and aligning component naming makes Glimmer templates feel that much more familiar.
-(Although do note that we are just adopting the naming convention, not JSX itself!
-While component invocation will look similar, JSX will not work in a Glimmer template.)
+(Although do note that we are just adopting the naming convention, not JSX itself!)

 This change also helps us solve the problem of "fragment" or "tagless" components, i.e., templates that don't have a single root element.

-We were always nervous about the potential for confusion if you typed something like `<my-button />` in a template, which looks like a custom element, and it sometimes had a root element in the DOM and sometimes did not.
+While we've supported this in Ember for a long time, we were nervous about the potential for confusion if you typed something like `<my-button />` in a template, which looks like a Web Component, and it didn't always correlate to a single lement in the DOM.

 Today in Glimmer.js, it is a compile-time error if your component template doesn't have a single root element.
 With `<Capital>` components, we will remove